 - Don’t support batch conversion.
 Time-consuming to convert many files at once.

 - Formatting of output files is sometimes messy.

 - You’ll have to register a Google account (for those of you who don’t have one).

-3. Online PDF to Word Conversion Services
+3. Online PDF to Word Conversion Tools

 You should have tried or heard about online PDF to Word converters, we have to warn you though, some are pretty bad especially those services that don’t have any privacy policies or disclaimers.
 Watch out for these websites that you can’t find any information regarding how they are going to deal with users’ documents uploaded to their remote servers.

+We don’t recommend using this option if your PDF files contain business confidential or personal privates.
 That said, online conversion services are convenient to convert a few handy PDFs into Word docs so you can edit them right away.
 The process generally involves three steps: upload, select, convert.
 Here are a few popular options:

 - Quick, simple and time-saving.